 jap, that's the reality when it comes to endurance racing.
 No matter if you're doing an ultrarun race or Ironman triathlon, your body is going to be crushed after you will cross the finish line.
 Swollen ankles, black toenails, pain in calves, backpain...that's all in Ironman finish package :D

 If you think, that you'll be able to normally walk next day or should I better say next week, you are very wrong my friend;)

 4 black toenails after my first "full" in Mallorca, 2014

 I don't want to scare you.
 Speaking for myself, racing an Ironman is what gives me goosebumps and I hope that I'll be able to do one Long distance race a year until I "grow old".
-It's something about the vibe on these kind of events that keeps me motivated for pursuing my goals higher and higher.
+It's something about the vibe of this kind of event that keeps me motivated for pursuing my goals higher and higher.

 I hope that you learned something new today.
-Triathlon was and will stay one of the most beautiful sport on the planet called Earth:) Now go out and start training!!
+Triathlon was and will stay one of the most beautiful sports on the planet Earth:) Now go out and start training!!